What is public relations?

 When a communication professional is involved in the overall decision-making like this, they simply add ‘strategic’ to the type of job that they do— like strategic communication professional.

-The vast majority of all PR professionals are working with corporate communications (facilitating communication activities with key stakeholders), marketing PR (facilitating communication activities with the consumer market), and business-to-business communication (facilitating communication activities with other businesses).
+The vast majority of all PR professionals are working with corporate communications (facilitating communication activities with key stakeholders), marketing PR (facilitating communication activities with the consumer market), and business-to-business communication (facilitating communication activities with other stakeholders).

 Although — I do understand if this isn’t fodder for Hollywood scriptwriters.